13 September 2018

 Debbie Dent, Travel Counsellor

 Adjacent to the Royal Grand Palace, Wat Pho is Bangkok’s oldest, largest and most famous temple.
-The grounds contain over 1,000 statues of Buddha while the temple houses one of the most impressive sights, the Reclining Buddha.
-This 48m long and 15m high statue is gold plated and inlaid with mother of pearl.
+The grounds contain over 1,000 statues of Buddha, while the temple houses one of the most impressive sights, the Reclining Buddha.
+This 48 metre-long statue is gold plated and inlaid with mother of pearl.
 In the 19th century, Wat Pho became a centre of learning and is considered the birthplace of the traditional Thai massage.
-Visitors today can still have a massage and learn about the ancient art of Thai Medicine.
+Visitors today can still enjoy the treatments and learn about the ancient art of Thai medicine.

 Set in the lush Soi Suithep-Pui National Park only 10 miles outside of Chiang Mai, the Mae Sa Waterfall is definitely worth a visit.
 Follow the winding pathway to the waterfall’s plummeting 10-tiered cascades with various secluded areas along the way to relax with a picnic.
 The jungle villages dotting the riverbanks are also fascinating to see.